matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 programming language, I make slots.

 So the person has a first name and last name.
 The Github account has an id and the date joined.
-And the Twitter account has the id and the date joined.
+And the Twitter account has an id and the date joined.
 Whatever.

 Well guess what?
 All of your data manipulation scissors are gone now.